gowenfawr/dnSentry/README.md

     #
     lua-dns-script=/etc/powerdns/dnSentry/dnSentry.lua

+By default, PowerDNS Recursor will listen to localhost (127.0.0.1).
+If you're only testing locally, you would put `nameserver 127.0.0.1` in `/etc/resolv.conf` to force testing, or you can specify the server used when testing with `host`/`nslookup`/`dig`.

-By default, PowerDNS Recursor will listen to localhost (127.0.0.1:53).
-If you're setting this up as a secure resolver for other machines, then you need to listen to a public interface.
+dnSentry protects best as a secure resolver for other machines, however, and in that case you need to listen to a public interface.
 That setting `local-address` is also in the `recursor.conf` file; set it to your IP address.

     #################################
     # local-address IP addresses to listen on, separated by spaces or commas.
 Also accepts ports.